ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

 ## Adding GraphQL

-1. Add a reference to the NuGet package package `HotChocolate.AspNetCore` version `11.0.0`.
+1. Add a reference to the NuGet package package `HotChocolate.AspNetCore` version `14.0.0`.
-   1. `dotnet add GraphQL package HotChocolate.AspNetCore --version 11.0.0`
+   1. `dotnet add GraphQL package HotChocolate.AspNetCore --version 14.0.0`
 1. Next we'll create our query root type (`Query.cs`) and add a resolver that fetches all of our speakers.

     ```csharp
     using System.Linq;
     using HotChocolate;
-    using ConferencePlanner.GraphQL.Data;
+    using ConferencePlanner2.Data;

-    namespace ConferencePlanner.GraphQL
+    namespace ConferencePlanner2;
-    {
     public class Query
     {
     public IQueryable<Speaker> GetSpeakers([Service] ApplicationDbContext context) =>
         context.Speakers;
     }
-    }
     ```

 1. Before we can do anything with our query root type we need to setup GraphQL and register our query root type.
-Add the following code below `AddDbContext` in the `ConfigureServices()` method in `Startup.cs`:
+Add the following code below the `AddDbContext` line in `Program.cs`:

     ```csharp
-    services
+    builder.Services
         .AddGraphQLServer()
         .AddQueryType<Query>();
     ```

     > The above code registers a GraphQL schema with our dependency injection and with that registers our `Query` type.

 1. Next we need to configure our GraphQL middleware so that the server knows how to execute GraphQL requests.
-For this replace `app.UseEndpoints...` with the following code in the method  `Configure(IApplicationBuilder app, IWebHostEnvironment env)` in the `Startup.cs`
+For this replace `app.UseEndpoints...` with the following code in `Program.cs`:

     ```csharp
     app.UseEndpoints(endpoints =>